R2P2 is a shell system running on Rasberry Pi Pico series. You can explore PicoRuby on it and create your own microcontroller application with ease.

 This section describes how to set up R2P2 and provides general information for R2P2 newbies.

-If your laptop is configured to prohibit writing to USB memory devices, likely due to your company’s security policy, it will not function😣
+If your laptop is configured to prohibit writing to USB memory devices, likely due to your company’s security policy, installing UF2 will not be doable😣

 Install R2P2 into Raspi Pico